Report on Government Services 2024

 Completeness and progressive data availability – aim to report data for all jurisdictions (where relevant), but where this is not possible report data for those jurisdictions that can report (not waiting until data is available for all).

 Timeliness – data published is the most recent possible.
 Incremental reporting when data becomes available, and then updating all relevant data over recent years, is preferable to waiting until all data is available.

 Use acceptable (albeit imperfect) performance indicators – relevant performance indicators that are already in use in other national reporting arrangements are used wherever appropriate.

 Understandable – data must be reported in a way that is meaningful to a broad audience, many of whom will not have technical or statistical expertise.

-Validation — data can vary in the extent to which they have been reviewed or validated (at a minimum, all data are endorsed by the provider and subjected to peer review by the Working Group for the relevant service area).
+Validation – data can vary in the extent to which it has been reviewed or validated (at a minimum, all data is endorsed by the provider and subjected to peer review by the Working Group for the relevant service area).

 Full costing of services – efficiency estimates should reflect the full costs to government (where possible).

 Costing of services

 In addition to the Review objective that expenditure on services be measured and reported on a comparable basis, efficiency estimates should also reflect the full costs to government.
 Issues that have affected the comparability of costs in the report include:

 - accounting for differences in the treatment of payroll tax (SCRCSSP 1999)